T20 World Cup: England captain Jos Buttler promises '100 per cent intensity' ahead of Scotland opener

 The main selection issue could come down to either express paceman Mark Wood or left-armer Reece Topley in the seam attack, with Sky Sports' Michael Atherton feeling Wood may get the nod.

 He told Sky Sports News: "I imagine England will go with both of their quicks - Wood and Jofra Archer.
-Against an Association Nation you are probably going to try and hit them with pace - raw pace.
+Against an associate nation you are probably going to try and hit them with pace - raw pace.

-"Maybe then they bring Topley in against Australia [in their second game against Australia on Saturday].
+"Maybe then they bring Topley in against Australia [in their second game on Saturday].
 They are going to mix and match, they won't play the same attack throughout."

+Atherton's fellow pundit Nasser Hussain added on the Sky Sports Cricket Podcast: "It would be harsh on Topley to miss out as he is an exceptional bowler and if it is dry the taller bowler bowling it into the pitch, bowling cutters [could be key].

+"But England may want to get overs in Wood and Archer's legs with both coming back from injuries.
+I think Jofra has to play."

 Archer's return to fitness - the bowler played in both of the completed matches against Pakistan, his first international fixtures in 14 months after an elbow injury - is a huge boost for England.

-The 29-year-old appears certain to play against Scotland on the island of his birth.
+The 29-year-old appears certain to feature against Scotland on the island of his birth.

 Buttler said: "Obviously he's a real cool, calm, collected guy, but I'm sure there's some emotion around that as well.
 So it's about understanding that he might be feeling those things.